bpesquet/mlcourse/README.md

 # Machine Learning Course

 This repository contains the material for my Machine Learning course: [lecture notes](notes/), [code examples](mlcourse/) and [lab works](labs/).
 I have tried to write them in such a way that they should be accessible to anyone wanting to learn the subject, regardless of whether you are one of my students or not.

 ## Table of Contents

 - Machine Learning: an introduction [ [notes](notes/ml_introduction/README.md) ]

 ### Supervised Learning

+> Update in progress!

 Supervised Learning is a subset of Machine Learning in which expected results are fed into the system alongside training data.